Skip to content

 Head of Content

 This year, we're going on a journey...
 Join us as we sit down with some of the country's most revered chefs.
-First up is the Sat Bains, whose two Michelin star restaurant in Nottingham majors on seasonality and celebrates the very best of nature's larder.
+First up is Sat Bains, whose two Michelin star restaurant in Nottingham majors on seasonality and celebrates the very best of nature's larder.
 We visited him to find out more and came away with a palate-punching venison recipe to try at home.

 Just a few minutes into conversation with Sat Bains in a corner of his eponymous restaurant and his ethos is clear as consommé.
 Spoiler alert: It all comes back to an obsessive love affair with seasonal food.